 second line then move to third line and so on.

-string inside it and moves the cursor to new line, while print("...")
+string inside it and moves the execution pointer to new line, while print("...")

-method prints the string inside it and remains the cursor in same
+method prints the string inside it and keeps the pointer in same

 line.